KTheodaly/TriviaGame/README.md

 ## Who will use this repo?

-* This is for coursework utilizing Javascript and jQuery, but the game is open to anyone who wants to explore the code or play for fun.
+* The purpose is to gain familiarity with utilizing Javascript and jQuery, but the game is open to anyone who wants to explore the code or play for fun.

 ## What is the goal of the project?